Limbo (dance)

-Limbo is a game, based on traditions that originated on the island of Trinidad.
+Limbo is a game, based on traditions that originated in Trinidad and Tobago.
 The aim is to pass forwards under a low bar without falling or dislodging the bar.

 The dance originated as an event that took place at wakes in Tobago.
 It was popularized in the 1950s by dance pioneer Julia Edwards (known as the First Lady of Limbo) and her company which appeared in several films, in particular Fire Down Below (1957), and toured widely in the Caribbean, Europe, North America, South America, Asia, and Africa in the 1960s and later.

 Rules

 A horizontal bar, known as the limbo bar, is supported by two vertical bars.
 All contestants must attempt to go under the bar with their backs facing toward the floor.
 When passing under the bar, players must bend backwards.
 No part of their body is allowed to touch the bar, and no part other than their feet may touch the ground.
 They must not turn their head or neck to the side.
 Whoever knocks the bar off or falls is eliminated.
 After everyone has passed under the bar in this manner, the bar is lowered slightly and the contest continues.
 The contest ends when only one person can pass under the bar.